 Anyway, he gives her the money, but then she and her husband apparently die in a fire at their house.
 The fire is considered a possible murder and so Matt’s ex-wife Alex, who happens to be a Federal Homicide detective arrives in town to lead the investigation.
-Realizing that if his affair with Anne comes out he’ll look like a suspect, Matt know becomes desperate to cover his tracks.
-Also, at the same time, a DEA agent contacts Matt and says they’re sending someone to come get that drug money now.
+Realizing that if his affair with Anne comes out he’ll look like a suspect, Matt now becomes desperate to cover his tracks.
+Also, at the same time, a DEA agent contacts Matt and says they’re sending someone to come get that drug money right now.
 Now Matt has to also figure out a way to recover that money.
 Things get complicated when, during the murder investigation, Matt discovers that Anne never had cancer, and in fact the doctor that they met with was a fake.
 So Matt is left racing against time to figure out this mystery before his whole world crashes down around him.

 There is some good suspense and action here.
 Eva Mendes plays Alex, and she and Denzel have great chemistry together, especially as it’s clear that the breakup of her and Matt’s marriage wasn’t so smooth, and there may be lingering feelings between the two of them, but that’s overshadowed by their anger.
-I also enjoyed Sanaa’s scene with Denzel, and Dean Cain was surprisingly good playing a rotten bastard.
+I also enjoyed Sanaa’s scenes with Denzel, and Dean Cain, whom before this I’d only known in the role of Superman, was surprisingly good playing a rotten bastard.
 John Billingsley also stands out in his supporting role, playing a medical examiner for Matt’s police force, he’s a sort of comical character in this film.
 This is a gripping thriller that keeps you hooked right up to the surprising climax.